 Algae purpose-grown plants (energy crops)

 Thus bioenergy is diverse since the productions can be tailor-made according to different regions of the country.

 Biofuels include fuels mainly used for transportation like ethanol and biodiesel, which are produced by converting biomass into liquid fuels.
 Biofuels can be used even in airlines and most vehicles on the road today.
 Such renewable transportation fuels, which are functionally equivalent to petroleum, will lower the carbon intensity of vehicles and airlines.

-Bio-power: These technologies convert renewable biomass fuels into heat and electricity.
-By the process of burning, bacterial decay or conversion of gas/liquid fuel.
-Bio-power can offset the need for burnt carbon fuels, especially in power plants, lowering the carbon intensity of electricity generation.
-Bio-power can raise the flexibility of electricity generation and improve the reliability of electric grids.
+These technologies convert renewable biomass fuels into heat and electricity.
+By the process of burning, bacterial decay, or the conversion of gas or liquid fuel.
+Bio-power can offset the need for burned carbon fuels, especially in power plants, lowering the carbon intensity of electricity generation.
+Bio-power can increase the flexibility of electricity generation and improve the reliability of electric grids.

-Bioproducts: Apart from electricity and fuels, biomass can also be converted into chemicals.
-It involves the production of plastics, lubricants, industrial chemicals and other products typically made from petroleum or natural gas.
-The existing petroleum refinery models integrated with bio-refineries can produce bio-products alongside biofuels.
-And such a co-production strategy leads to a more efficient, cost-effective and integrated approach to the country’s biomass resources.
-Further, the revenue generation from such bio-products will offer added value.
+Apart from electricity and fuels, biomass can also be converted into chemicals.
+It involves the production of plastics, lubricants, industrial chemicals, and other products typically made from petroleum or natural gas.
+The existing petroleum refinery models integrated with bio-refineries can produce bioproducts alongside biofuels.
+And such a co-production strategy leads to a more efficient, cost-effective, and integrated approach to the country’s biomass resources.
+Further, the revenue generated from such bio-products will offer added value.
 It also helps improve the economies of bio-refinery operations and creates a more cost-competitive biofuel.